akretion/ak-odoo-incubator/auth_oidc_akretion_data/README.rst

 Configuration
 =============

-To configure this module, you need to:
+To configure this module, you need to define:

-Create a module server_environment_file with a cfg file or set the environment variable SERVER_ENV_CONFIG with the following section:

-[auth_oauth_provider.<name>]

-Where <name> is optional and must be equal to the name field you defined in Odoo for the IDP.

-Example of configuration

-[auth_oauth_provider.azure]

 client_id=...
 client_secret=...